Covid 19

 Covid Vaccination Programme

-The Autumn Booster Campaign is starting on the 18th September 2023 and is for:
+The Spring Booster Campaign is starting on the 22nd April 2024 and is for:

 Boosters are widely available in other city sites currently, including Boots in Cornmarket Street and Exeter Hall in Kidlington.